franzos/tbd-client/README.md

 # TBD Clients and Libraries

+SHUTDOWN: I started working on this project to build a better community platform - until I discovered Nostr, which is what TBD could / should have been.
+I'm now working on Nostr instead.
+Checkout my Nostr library and web client here: https://github.com/franzos/nostr-ts.

+---

 - `./client` - TBD client built with Vue.js
 - `./client-react` - TBD client built with React
 - `./packages` - TBD libraries